Public Relations & Conflict Management

 - Keep up with the farm’s appearance.
 People think a neat farm is a “clean” farm and less smelly.

-For more information about the Odor Management law and other agricultural regulations, go the Agricultural Law Resource and Reference Center.
+For more information about the Odor Management law and other agricultural regulations, go to the Agricultural Law Resource and Reference Center.

 Another agricultural regulation is the management of dead stock on the farm.
-Any animal mortality needs to be properly disposed of in 48 hours.
-There are four disposal options - rendering, burial, burning or composting.
+Any animal mortality needs to be properly disposed of within 48 hours.
+There are four disposal options – rendering, burial, burning, or composting.
 Rendering is now a limited option.
 The FDA mandated that after April 2009 no animal feed will contain brain or spinal cord material from slaughtered cattle.
 This FDA ruling is to safeguard against the potential spread of bovine spongiform encephalopathy (BSE).

 The decreasing services of rendering plants, environmental concerns over burial, and the economic costs related to incineration, makes composting a favorable option when dealing with on-farm mortality.